 This issue is downright bacchanalian, and we make no apologies for basking in lush, hedonistic glory.
-Coming up:

 TOGETHER IN TULSA: Anna Kathleen Casey on Hannah and Chris Middlebrook, and the party animal that is “Clonky the Clown.”

 GOODBYE TULSA: Shawna Lewis on Elizabeth Ashwood Davis, a 34-year-old writer who died in her sleep.

 IMAGINARY OK: Author Steve Almond imagines himself as a rock legend looking back on his past.

 URBAN CHICKEN: Rebekah Greiman finds a few Tulsans fed up enough with food-source mystery to raise their own laying hens.

 POETRY: The Stringtown Prison Poetry Workshop presents a collaborative poem, “Stringtown Prison Blues.”